 Property Description Header In the Header box, type the text to appear in the header of the column in which the change request field value is to be displayed.
 Header Tooltip In the Header Tooltip box, type the text of the tooltip that will appear when you hold your mouse on the column header.
 Note: If this element is left unspecified, the name of the header is displayed as the tooltip.
 Value Type From the Value Type list, select the type of value that will be displayed in the grid for the selected field.
-The following value types are available: Text.
-The value is displayed as simple text. • Boolean.
-The value is displayed as a check box (supports true/false, yes/no, and 1/0).
-Date.
+The following value types are available: ➤ Short Text.
+The value is displayed as simple text. ➤ Boolean .
+The value is displayed as a check box (supports true/false, yes/no, and 1/0). ➤ Date.
 The value is displayed as a date.
 You customize the way the value appears in the Value Format box.
 Value Format In the Value Format box, you specify the format in which the field will appear.
-For information about valid formats for each value type, see "Valid Field Value Formats" on page 117.
+For information about valid formats for each value type, see "Valid Field Value Formats" on page 134.
 Note: You cannot define a value format for Boolean value types.

 Property Description Value Tooltip Type From the Value Tooltip Type list, select the type of value that will be displayed in the tooltip describing the selected field.
-The following value types are available: Text.
-The value is displayed as simple text.
-Date.
+The following value types are available: ➤ Short Text.
+The value is displayed as simple text. ➤ Date.
 The value is displayed as a date.
+You can use the value tooltip to describe the same information in a different format to the way it appears in the grid.
 You customize the way the value appears in the Value Tooltip Format box, described below.
 Value Tooltip Format In the Value Tooltip Format box, specify the text and format of the tooltip that will appear when you hold your mouse on the field value.
-For information about valid formats for each value type, see "Valid Field Value Formats" on page 117.
+For information about valid formats for each value type, see "Valid Field Value Formats" on page 134.
 Resizable Select Resizable to make the column width resizable.
-For more information about resizing columns, see "Customizing the Grid View" on page 119.
+For more information about resizing columns, see "Customizing the Grid View" on page 137.
 Show in Grid Select Show in Grid to display the field in the Change Analysis module Grid view.